xray-imaging/DMagic/README.txt

 - dmagic tag           : Fetches the same scheduling data and writes it into EPICS Process Variables (PVs) on the beamline's TomoScan IOC.
                          Populates UserName, UserEmail, ProposalNumber, ProposalTitle, etc.
+                         If no proposal is found in the scheduling system, logs a clear message and suggests running 'dmagic create-manual' followed by 'dmagic tag-manual'.

+- dmagic tag-manual    : Interactively lists all DM experiments for the station (both scheduling-based and manually created, sorted newest first) and lets the operator choose which one to write to the EPICS PVs.
+                         Useful for commissioning runs with no scheduling proposal, or when sneaking in a sample from a different user group.
+For non-zero GUP experiments it fetches full PI info from the scheduling system; for manually created ones (GUP=0) it derives the PI last name from the experiment name.

 - dmagic create        : Creates a DM experiment on Sojourner for a proposal-based beamtime.
 Lists all beamtimes in the current run, prompts for